csgenetics/csgenetics_scrnaseq/README.md

 For reference, the version will be logged in reports when you run the pipeline.

 <div style="text-align: right"><a href="#cs-genetics-scrna-seq-pipeline">top</a></div>

+## Launching the pipeline from Seqera Platform

+The pipeline can be launched from Seqera Platform.

+The repository includes a `nextflow_schema.json` file that will automatically display required parameters when launching the pipeline from your Launchpad on Seqera Platform.

+To make use of containerization, don't forget to add an appropriate profile e.g. `docker` in the 'Config profiles' section of the 'Add pipeline' dialog.

 ## Available standard profiles